 From there, you will have to put your carry-on items through the security scanner (theirs are not NEARLY as sensitive as the ones at the airport).
 Each cruise line is different about what you can and can’t bring onboard with you (such as wine/alcohol), but they are mainly looking for weapons and drugs.

 As you near the ship, you will have to stop again and hand your key card to the staff for them to take your picture, which will then be embedded onto your key card’s memory.
-Throughout the cruise, when you disembark/embark the ship, you will hand your key card to the crew, they will slide it through the machine and verify you are you and you, and then you can disembark/embark.
+Whenever you disembark/embark the ship, you will hand your key card to the crew, they will scan it and verify you are you and you, and then you can disembark/embark.
+Always listen for that ‘beep’ – that confirms that the system acknowledged you were disembarking or embarking.

-Somewhere along the line, you will also get to meet some of the ship’s photographers.
+Somewhere along the line, you will also get to meet some of the ship’s photographers (if they have them).
 They will want to take your picture beside some prop with the destination and sail date of the cruise, ‘suitable for framing.’
 They will be at the gangway throughout the cruise, with other props for each port of call, so get used to them.
 Some are more obnoxious than others but if you really do NOT want your picture taken, just get out of line and walk around them.
+They have gotten better about letting you pass, but if you tell them, “I’m not going to purchase the picture anyway”, they won’t argue with you.

 Various personnel will be at the door to greet you and welcome you onboard and then depending on which cruise line you are on, you may even be escorted to your cabin.